 The Closing Gaps priority area, last seen on 2018-19 report cards, was designed to focus on closing statewide achievement gaps for students from traditionally marginalized populations.
-Over the last few years, some issues with this priority area became clear.
+Over the last few years of implementing this priority area, some issues became clear.
 Scores for small schools could see large fluctuations year-to-year, with score swings largely influenced by changes in student population, rather than changes in student performance.
-Additionally, The Office of Educational Accountability (OEA) heard from school and district staff that while gap closure is an important focus the calculations were overly complex, making it difficult to convey a clear data story to the public.
+Additionally, the Office of Educational Accountability (OEA) heard from school and district staff that while gap closure is an important focus the calculations were overly complex, making it difficult to convey a clear data story to the public.

-The Target Group Outcomes priority area addresses both of these challenges while encouraging higher achievement for all students.
+The Target Group Outcomes priority area addresses both of these challenges while encouraging higher performance for all students.

 - To increase stability of scores year-to-year, this priority area focuses on a single target group of students, composed of students in roughly the bottom quartile (25%) of performance based on the prior year's assessment results.
 As a result, schools are unlikely to see large shifts in this priority area score due to changes in student population alone.
-It will also be less common for a school to see changes in whether or not this priority area is scored from one year to the next. - To make the meaning of this data clearer, the complicated scoring structure used in the Closing Gaps priority area is being replaced with a multiple measure system.
+It is also less common for a school to see changes in whether or not this priority area is scored from one year to the next as the Target Group will not be contingent on multiple student groups meeting cell size as required in the former Closing Gaps priority area. - To make the meaning of this data clearer, the complicated scoring structure used in the Closing Gaps priority area was replaced with a multiple measure system.
 This scoring system calculates measures familiar from other priority areas achievement, value-added growth, chronic absenteeism, and attendance or graduation rates.
 The same calculation methods are used, but applied only to students in the target group, creating a "mini report card" for the group.
-In addition to better facilitating data storytelling, this approach further contributes to score stability by using measures that fluctuate less year-to-year.
+In addition, to better facilitate data storytelling, this approach further contributes to score stability by using measures that fluctuate less year-to-year.